parsleyhealth/recruiting/systems-design/README.md

 providing regular care to 100,000 patients.
 This system will replace a current scheduling tool that is dated, unreliable, and limited in features.

+Your intended audience is technical: engineers and product managers.

 ## User Stories

 This scheduling application is super cool.
 It will need to support a number of